 Guest Speaker: Ann Sherman, Chairperson, Premier’s Action Committee on Family Violence Prevention

 St. Paul’s Church , corner of Notre Dame and Central Street ( directly across from the court house )

 More info: 902-436-9856, East Prince Women’s Information Centre

 For more information, please email email@example.com or call the PEI Advisory Council on the Status of Women at 902-368-4510.

 TEACHERS RESOURCE GUIDE (BILINGUAL)

-Thank you to 2014 contributors to the Purple Ribbon Campaign for generous assistance (this list will be updated intermittently):
+Thank you to the 2015 contributors to the Purple Ribbon Campaign for generous assistance.
+This list will be updated weekly, as contributors are confirmed: